-- Interpreter: This is the path to the Python interpreter (works also with virtual or conda envs), e.g. "C:\Python35\pythonw.exe" or "/usr/local/bin/python3.5".
-An empty field defaults to pythonw that expects the interpreter to be set in the PATH on Windows or . bash_profile on Mac. - PYTHONPATH: If the source file of your code is not found, add the path here. - UDF_MODULES: Names of Python modules (without .py extension) from which the UDFs are being imported.
+- Interpreter: This is the path to the Python interpreter.
+This works also with virtual or conda envs on Mac.
+If you use conda envs on Windows, then use Conda Base and Conda Env below instead.
+Examples: "C:\Python35\pythonw.exe" or "/usr/local/bin/python3.5".
+An empty field defaults to pythonw that expects the interpreter to be set in the PATH on Windows or .bash\profile on Mac. - PYTHONPATH: If the source file of your code is not found, add the path here. - Conda Base: If you are on Windows and use a conda env, then type here the base name of your Anaconda or Miniconda installation, e.g. C:\Users\Username\Miniconda3 or %USERPROFILE%\Anaconda.
+NOTE that you need at least conda 4.6! - Conda Env: If you are on Windows and use a conda env, then type here the name of your conda env, e.g. myenv.
+Note that this requires you to either leave the Interpreter blank or set it to python or pythonw. - UDF Modules: Names of Python modules (without .py extension) from which the UDFs are being imported.
 Separate multiple modules by ";".
-Example: UDF_MODULES = "common_udfs; myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py. - Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging. - Log File: Leave empty for default location (see below) or provide the full path, e.g. . - RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
-This will be faster, as the interpreter doesn't shut down after each call. - Restart UDF Server: This shuts down the UDF Server/Python interpreter.
+Example: UDF\MODULES = "common\udfs; myproject" The default imports a file in the same directory as the Excel spreadsheet with the same name but ending in .py. - Debug UDFs: Check this box if you want to run the xlwings COM server manually for debugging, see Debugging. - Log File: Leave empty for default location (see below) or provide the full path, e.g. . - RunPython: Use UDF Server: Uses the same COM Server for RunPython as for UDFs.
+This will be faster, as the interpreter doesn't shut down after each call.

+• Restart UDF Server: This shuts down the UDF Server/Python interpreter.
 It'll be restarted upon the next function call.